5 Reasons You Should Promote Yourself as an Artist

-Promoting your work and promoting yourself as an artist is a great way to gain exposure.
-By considering how people think, what they like, and where they are in their decision-making process (e.g., top of funnel vs bottom of lead).
+Promoting your work and yourself as an artist is a great way to gain exposure.
+Consider how people think, what they like, and where they are in their decision-making process (e.g., top of funnel vs. bottom of lead).

 Promoting Art FAQs

 How can I promote my art to the right people?

 It’s essential to consider your target audience when promoting your artwork—promoting your work in places where your target audience is likely to be.